jobkroongit/100-Days-Of-Code-Log/r1-log.md

 Setting up a boilerplate in html, css and JavaScript for fast set-up future projects.

 ### R1D86
+Building a dark and light theme switcher in javascript.

 ### R1D87
+Continueing building a dark and light theme switcher in javascript.

 ### R1D88
 ### R1D89
 ### R1D90